 For homeowners who need to sell their property quickly, living in an area synonymous with a crime can force them to accept offers way below what the property should be worth.
 Installing security features and making life as difficult as possible for criminals may help homeowners to find buyers more quickly, but such improvements are unlikely to affect sold prices significantly.

 Is there evidence to prove a link between crime and average property values?

 Finding definitive proof of the link between local crime rates and property values is difficult, as deprived neighbourhoods often already suffer from lower-than-average house prices.
-However, a study commissioned by the Royal Economic Society in 2004 found that crimes such as graffiti and vandalism had a direct effect on property prices, but areas suffering from a significant number of burglaries were largely unaffected.
-It seems that visible crimes that blight a neighbourhood have an adverse effect on house prices – an unfortunate conclusion from the study, given that such crimes leave a very obvious sign for potential buyers.
+However, a study commissioned by the Royal Economic Society in 2004 found that crimes such as graffiti and vandalism had a direct effect on property prices, but areas suffering from a significant number of burglaries were mostly unaffected.
+It seems that visible crimes that blight a neighbourhood harm house prices – an unfortunate conclusion from the study, given that such crimes leave an undeniable sign for potential buyers.

 While there is no such law in the UK currently, Megan’s Law in the USA has had an enormous impact on local property prices.
 The sex offender register was drawn up as part of Megan’s Law names convicted sex criminals and identifies where they live.
-According to the White Paper ‘There Goes the Neighborhood’ houses next to those of sex offenders achieve sold prices 12 percent lower than comparable homes in their respective towns and cities.
+According to the White Paper ‘There Goes the Neighborhood’ houses next to those of sex offenders achieve sold prices 12 per cent lower than comparable homes in their respective towns and cities.
 It is likely that a similar scheme in the UK will result in the same downward spiral in property prices.
 There are UK websites which show crime rates by postcode, so if looking to buy a house, at least you have the opportunity to make an informed decision in buying in an area with high levels of crime.